gabiilimaa1996-sudo/front_serverest_dev/README.md

 - `cy.loginApi()`
 - `cy.createAuthenticatedAdminSession()`

-These commands allow authentication with an existing user or the creation of a complete admin session for scenarios that require a valid token and administrator permission, such as product creation and cart creation [1].
+These commands allow authentication with an existing user or the creation of a complete admin session for scenarios that require a valid token and administrator permission, such as product creation and cart creation.

 ### `users.commands.js`